mechunderlyingbehavior/locomotion/README.md

 #### Checking the installation

-To ensure that all the functions in the package work as intended, run the jupyer notebook `installation_check.ipynb`, which is located in the main folder.
+To ensure that all the functions in the package work as intended, run the jupyter notebook `scripts/example_notebook.ipynb`, which is located in the main folder.
 Follow through the notebook, which will run through the basic functions of the package.
 If the package is installed properly, it should be able to generate a small sample dataset and run the BDD and CSD on it.

 ## Data format